totalspectrum/spin2cpp/spinconvert/README.txt

 KNOWN ISSUES

 PASM output cannot handle taking the address of function variables.
-It also does not implement lookup/lookdown with non-constant values, case, and some operators (sqrt, the random operators, and perhaps a few others).
+It also does not implement lookup/lookdown with non-constant values and some operators (the random operators, and perhaps a few others).
 It's still very much a work in progress.

 The C/C++ output should be complete.